B2B Payments: The 6 Best Merchant Accounts For Online Payments, Invoices & More

 - A good option for budget-conscious merchants

-- Long-term contracts required in exchange for a free terminal
+- Long-term contracts are required in exchange for a free terminal

 - Early termination fee charged in some circumstances